 - The K-1 visa fee: $265 paid to the U.S. Embassy or consulate (also $265 for each dependent)

 (Keep in mind that these fees are subject to change.
-You should consult the USCIS website for the most update information)
+You should always consult the USCIS website for the most updated information.)

 Are there any other fees?

-Other fees that you may consider for your budget include:
+Yes.
+Other fees that you may consider in your budget include:

 - Travel fees: Once you receive your visa, you will need a way to travel to the U.S.